acheronfail/repgrep/DEVELOPMENT_NOTES.md

 Once the doc comments have been updated, run `just readme` to apply the changes to the README.

+## Submitting a Pull Request

+Some guidelines:

+* All development is done on the `next` branch, so please target that for any Pull Request.
+* Make sure to run `just fmt` on each commit so formatting is consistent
+* Make sure to also use `just test` to ensure each commit passes the tests

 ## Making a release

 Mostly so I don't forget if I come back to this project after a while.